itcssec/ProActiveSecuritySuite/readme.txt

 After the update, go to Settings > WTC Settings.
 Navigate to the "Exclude Roles from Captured Traffic" section.
 Select the roles to exclude and save your settings.

+= 1.5.3 =

+Added
+Advanced Rule Builder and Evaluation System: Introduced a powerful rule evaluation engine that allows you to create custom security rules based on various criteria such as confidence score, whitelisted status, abusive status, and more.
+This enables automated decision-making and actions based on incoming traffic data.

+Rule Priorities: Implemented a priority system for rules, allowing you to control the order in which rules are evaluated.
+Higher priority numbers are evaluated first, ensuring critical rules are applied before others.

+Automatic Action Application: The plugin now automatically applies actions (e.g., block, challenge) to IP addresses that match your defined rules immediately after capturing traffic data.

+Rule Details in Blocked IPs Table: Enhanced the Blocked IPs tab by adding a new column that displays detailed information about the rules that caused each IP address to be blocked, including criteria and actions taken.

+Fixed
+Database Schema Updates: Resolved issues with missing database columns (block_mode, rule_id, rule_details) by enhancing the table creation and update process.
+The plugin now correctly updates existing tables to include new columns without errors.

+DataTables Initialization Issue: Fixed an issue where the DataTables plugin was being initialized multiple times, causing reinitialization errors.
+The plugin now ensures that DataTables are initialized correctly without conflicts.

+Rule Evaluation Bug: Addressed a bug where rules were not being evaluated after capturing traffic data.
+The plugin now properly calls the rule evaluation function, ensuring that your rules are applied as expected.